 If you’re interested in learning more about attracting bees and pollinators to your garden, I recommend these books…

 - Pollinator Friendly Gardening

 Products I Recommend

 - How To Plan A Vegetable Garden Layout

 - A Beginner’s Guide To Companion Planting

-- How To Add Color To Your Vegetable Garden
+- How To Decide What To Plant In A Vegetable Garden